Sign up for BitLaunch and provision a server to use during your Chrome Remote Desktop setup.

 On top of that, your unique browsing IP address will be that of the host machine, meaning analytics services or copyright holders face another hurdle to find the end-user.
 With more and more VPN services becoming blocked by sites like Netflix, it also provides a way to location shift to access content not available in your country.

 Chrome Remote Desktop works across Windows, Mac, iOS, Android, and Linux and includes useful features like scaling and resizing to fit your PC, a shared clipboard, and full screen mode.
 The only real downside is the lack of multi-monitor support and the obvious Chrome browser requirement.
-As setup is similar on all sit-down computers, we’re going to walk through general setup on a VPS.
+As setup is similar on all sit-down computers, we’re going to show you how to install Chrome Remote Dekstop on a VPS.

 As mentioned previously, Chrome Remote Desktop requires two devices to function: the one in your household, the client, and the VPS, the host.
 Naturally, setting up the host is the first point of call.
 If you have a Windows VPS, press Start and search for “Remote Desktop Connection”.
 Open the app and enter the IP and username of your VPS host, which should be in your hosting control panel.
 Also enter the password when prompted.